 The exit certificate of the applicant must qualify the applicant for degree study at an institution of higher learning.

-Applicants with a NSC will be ranked according to the sum of their scores for Mathematics and Physical Science, module to a minimum combined score of 120.
+Applicants for the Bachelor of Engineering Technology in Civil Engineering, with a NSC will be ranked according to the sum of their scores for Mathematics and Physical Science, module to a minimum combined score of 120.